-Figure 20: Cricket on Bovingdon Green
+Figure 21: Cricket on Bovingdon Green

-6.2.10 The Cricket Club was formed in 1884.
+6.2.10 The cricket club was formed in 1884.
 The Green was given to the Rural District Council in 1928 with the stipulation that the cricket club should continue to have use of the green.
-Facilities are limited for the tennis and football clubs.
+Facilities are limited for the tennis and football clubs on Green Lane.
+The bowls club is the only sports club in the village allowing members to walk to and not requiring parking.
+It operates all year round due to its all-weather pitch.
+The social facility provides a safe and welcoming place, particularly for those on their own.
 Discussions will continue between the Parish Council and the clubs, to see if joint relocation can achieve economies of scale and shared facilities.